bhopals/english-vocabs/boohers-rules-of-business-grammar.md

 - MEMORY TIP
 - Imagine the listener or reader raising an eyebrow and asking:
   - As compared to what?
 As compared to who?
 As compared to when?

+## PART 5 - PARALLEL BARS AND BALANCE BEAMS

+- Parallelism is the grammatical term given to that matching concept.

+### 43. To Balance or Not to Balance - That is the Question

+- Parallelism Perfected
+- Equal Ideas deserve similar structure and expression

+- INCORRECT - You can either `pay now` or `you can pay later` (Either/or should link ideas together in a same way)
+- CORRECRT - You can eitehr `pay now` or `pay later`

+- INCORRECT - He doesn't know whether `renting more office spare` or `try to hire a virtual sales team` would be better approach.
+- CORRECT - He doesn't know whether `renting more office spare` or `trying to hire a virtual sales team` would be better approach.

+- MEMORY TIP
+  - PARA...LLEL sounds like PAIR.
+A pair of ideas should be EXPRESSED (Or dressed) as twins

+### 44. I Worked, Waiter, and Was Rewarded

+- Parallelism With a Viewpoint Change

+### 45. Verbs with Attitude

+- Active and Passive Voice

+### 46. Time Marches On - But at the Same Pace

+- Don't be lax About Tense Changes

+## PART 6: PUNCTUATION PROBLEMS

+### 47. Comma Hiccups

+- Unnecessary Commas

+### 48. Comma Clauses and Pauses

+- Essential and Nonessential - That is the Question

+### 49. "Hi Hank, What Do You Think Frank?"

+- Commas When Addressing People Directly

+### 50. Dear Spike

+- Punctuation After Saluations

+### 51. She needs no Introduction

+- Commas to Introduce